How to Apply:

 These credit hours must be completed prior to full matriculation into the program.

-Observation.
-Evidence of an observation of occupational therapy practitioners working in a clinical setting is recommended but not mandated.
+- Observation.
+A minimum of 100 hours of observation of occupational therapy practitioners working in a clinical setting is required.
+Please download the site observation form and fill out appropriately.